zuperninja/zuperninja.github.io/_pages/about.md

 - help you find the platform you need for selling your art
 - build a website for your new activity
 - teach you how to use socials networks for your events
-- sent you cute picture of sloth
 - show you how to use free and legal resources and softwares
 - and all the boring technical stuff you don't want to know about
-- individual support documentations (video and text)
-- a cup of tea (or coffee)
-- creative and easy way to complete your goals
-- general homemade tips and methods
-- concise report of what I worked on
 {% endcapture %}

 {% capture notice-text-2 %}